bhunkeler/DataScienceCoursera/Data_Science/003_Getting_and_Cleaning_Data/Project/CodeBook.md

 ## Tidy data description
-The description of the applied columns is as follows, all other columns "measurements" are described in the features_info.txt file in the original raw data set.
+The description of the applied columns is as follows, all other columns "measurements" are described in the features_info.txt file in the original raw data set.$

+Notes:
+- Features are normalized and bound within [-1,1].

 ### tidy.data$ActivityLabel: